lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

               //  When the Bluetooth LE browser returns the PineTime Bluetooth Device... if (device != null) {
+                //  Get the Bloc that handles Device Events...
                 BlocProvider
                   .of<DeviceBloc>(context)
                   //  Trigger the DeviceRequested Event...